theodore-s-beers/reed-archive/underclass-myth/index.md

 The idea of a behaviorally defined underclass also affirms an ensemble of racial and class prejudices that lurk beneath an apparently innocuous, certainly stupid tendency to reduce the social world to aggregates of good people and bad people.
 Simply, good people are people like "us"; bad people are not, and the same behavior is assessed differently depending on the category into which the perpetrator falls.

-An eighteen-year-old drug courier with a monogrammed BMW is pathological; an arbitrageur who strays too far onto the wrong side of legality, is too clever for his own good---the stuff of tragedy.
+An eighteen-year-old drug courier with a monogrammed BMW is pathological; an arbitrageur who strays too far onto the wrong side of legality is too clever for his own good---the stuff of tragedy.
 Dependency on AFDC breeds sloth and pathology; dependency on military contracts, tax abatements, or FHA loans does a patriotic service for the country, incubates family values, and so forth.

 Finally, the underclass notion may receive the greatest ideological boost from pure sexism.
 For drug-crazed, lawless black and Hispanic men, the companion image is the so-called "cycle of poverty," which focuses on women's living and reproductive practices as the transmission belt that drives the cycle.